-Upon call to Cache::Access, coordination must take place to only add one instance of CacheData to the cache state and, most importantly, submit to the DSA only once.
+Upon call to Cache::Access, coordination must again take place to only add one instance of CacheData to the cache state and, most importantly, submit to the DSA only once.
 This behaviour was elected in Section 4.1.2 to reduce the load placed on the accelerator by preventing duplicate submission.
-To solve this, Cache::Access will add the instance to the cache state under unique lock (see Section 5.1.1 above) and only then, when the current thread modified the cache state, submission will take place.
-This presents a data race, with one thread successfully adding a new entry to the cache.
-This thread is then chosen to perform the submission.
-Through this two-stepped process, the state may contain CacheData without a valid cache pointer and no handlers available to wait on.
+To solve this, Cache::Access will add the instance to the cache state under unique lock (see Section 5.1.1 above) and only then, when the current thread is guaranteed to be the holder of the unique instance, submission will take place.
+Thereby, the cache state may containCacheData without a valid cache pointer and no handlers available to wait on.
 As the following paragraph and sections demonstrate, this resulted in implementation challenges.

 Figure 5.1: Sequence for Blocking Scenario.
 Observable in first draft implementation.
-Scenario where T_1 performed first access to a datum followed T_2 .
-Then T_1 holds the handlers exclusively, leading to T_2 having to wait for T_1 to perform the work submission and waiting.
+Scenario where $T_1$ performed first access to a datum followed $T_2$ and $T_3$ .
+Then $T_1$ holds the handlers exclusively, leading to the other threads having to wait for $T_1$ to perform the work submission and waiting before they can access the datum through the cache.

-In the first implementation, a thread would check if the handlers are available and wait on a value change from nullptr, if they are not.
+In the first implementation, a thread would check if the handlers are available and atomically wait on a value change from nullptr, if they are not.
 As the handlers are only available after submission, a situation could arise where only one copy of CacheData is capable of actually waiting on them.
 To illustrate this, an exemplary scenario is used, as seen in the sequence diagram Figure 5.1.
-Assume that two threads T_1 and T_2 wish to access the same resource.
-T_1 is the first to call CacheData::Access and therefore adds it to the cache state and will perform the work submission.
-Before T_1 may submit the work, it is interrupted and T_2 obtains access to the incomplete CacheData on which it calls CacheData::WaitOnCompletion, causing it to see nullptr for the cache pointer and handlers.
-Therefore, T_2 waits on the cache pointer becoming valid (marked blue lines in Figure 5.1).
-Then T_1 submits the work and sets the handlers (marked red lines in Figure 5.1), while T_2 continues to wait on the cache pointer.
-Therefore, only T_1 can trigger the waiting on the handlers and is therefore capable of keeping T_2 from progressing.
-This is undesirable as it can lead to deadlocking if T_1 does not wait and at the very least may lead to unnecessary delay for T_2 .
+Assume that three threads $T_1$ , $T_2$ and $T_3$ wish to access the same resource. $T_1$ is the first to call CacheData::Access and therefore adds it to the cache state and will perform the work submission.
+Before $T_1$ may submit the work, it is interrupted and $T_2$ and $T_3$ obtain access to the incomplete CacheData on which they wait, causing them to see nullptr for the cache pointer and handlers.
+Therefore, $T_2$ and $T_3$ wait on the cache pointer becoming valid (marked blue lines in Figure 5.1).
+Then $T_1$ submits the work and sets the handlers (marked red lines in Figure 5.1), while $T_2$ and $T_3$ continue to wait on the cache pointer.
+Therefore, only $T_1$ can trigger the waiting on the handlers and is therefore capable of keeping $T_2$ and $T_3$ from progressing.
+This is undesirable as it can lead to deadlocking if $T_1$ does not wait and at the very least may lead to unnecessary delay for $T_2$ and $T_3$ .